TX

 Key Changes in 2025-2026

-• Universal opt-out mechanism recognition requirement fully in effect
+• Universal opt-out mechanism (GPC) recognition fully in effect since January 1, 2025 — AG enforcement of GPC compliance is an active priority

 Enforcement Details